squidmin/java-labs/src/main/java/collections/identityhashmap/README.md

 - Difference between `HashMap` and `IdentityHashMap`

 `IdentityHashMap` is another type of `Map` that implements the `Map`, `Serializablw`, and `Cloneable` interfaces and extends the `AbstractMap` class.
-The main feature of this map is that while storing elements, the equality of the keys is checked on the basis of reference instead of the equals method.
+The main feature of this map is that while storing elements, the equality of the keys is checked on the basis of reference instead of the `equals()` method.
-What this means is that if we have two keys, `key1` and `key2`, then `key1` will be considered equal to `key2` if `key1 == key2`.
-In other words, if both keys reference the same object.
+What this means is that if we have two keys, `key1` and `key2`, then `key1` will be considered equal if both keys reference the same object.

-This means that `IdentityHashMap` intentionally violates `Map`'s general contract which mandates the use of the equals method when comparing objects.
+This means that `IdentityHashMap` intentionally violates `Map`'s general contract which mandates the use of the `equals()` method when comparing objects.
 This class is designed for use only in rare cases wherein reference-equality semantics are required.

 Some of the features of `IdentityHashMap` are: